Projects - Proyectos

 "Esponjas" (2024-XXXX)

 “Esponjas” is a live, cooperative installation and performance that relies on the active involvement of both the audience and the space.
 Three portable recorders are used during the piece: one is handed to the audience so they can record whatever they wish, another is used by the performer to capture sounds in the space that are perceived as interesting, and a third continuously records everything from the beginning of the performance.
-A graphic score device is used to create a visual structured of the room.
+A graphic score device is used to create a visual structure of the room.
 All recorded sounds are then collected and individually assigned to separate speakers, which are distributed throughout the space—leading to the alteration of the environment and the people around us through unconventional listening procedures.

-Photos by / Fotos por Maya Nguyen.
+Photos by Maya Nguyen.

 Live at / En vivo en Elastic Arts, Chicago, IL, USA.

-Live at / En vivo en ION Gallery, Kansas City, MO, USA. – Camera by / Cámara por Kyriakos Apostolidis.
+Live at / En vivo en ION Gallery, Kansas City, MO, USA.

 "Perceptual Spatial Sonic Measuring Device" (2024)